-We explore the Old Town and harbour, famous for its spices, Arabic architecture, narrow winding streets and busy markets, visiting Fort Jesus*, built by the Portuguese in 1593-1596 to the designs of Giovanni Battista Cairati to protect the port of Mombasa, is one of the most outstanding and well preserved examples of 16th Portuguese military fortification and a landmark in the history of this type of construction.
+We explore the Old Town and harbour, famous for its spices, Arab architecture, narrow winding streets and busy markets.
+We visit Fort Jesus*, built by the Portuguese in 1593-1596 to protect the port of Mombasa.
+It is one of the most outstanding and well preserved examples of 16th Portuguese military fortification and a landmark in the history of this type of construction.
 The Fort's layout and form reflected the Renaissance ideal that perfect proportions and geometric harmony are to be found in the human body.
 The property covers an area of 2.36 hectares and includes the fort's moat and immediate surroundings.
-Balance of the day free.
+Balance of the day is free.
 (B, D)

-Day free to enjoy Lamu till we walk over to the airfield for our departure flight thus ending our incredible World Heritage Safari through Kenya and Tanzania.
+Day free to enjoy Lamu till we walk over to the airfield for our departure flight to Nairobi thus ending our incredible World Heritage Safari of Kenya and Tanzania.
 (B)

 B=Breakfast, L=Lunch, D=Dinner

 English Speaking Departures (Please contact us for information on French, German, Italian and Spanish speaking departures).

 Jan 21*, Mar 11, May 13*, Jun 03, Jul 22**, Aug 12**, Sep 23** & Nov 04*